ludwigfl/boulder-dash-rl/README.md

 # OBS
--This is a reinforcement learning project using an existing version of Boulder Dash -Original creator of this Boulder Dash game is made by Olivier Charles, GIT:[Olivier Charles Boulder Dash](https://github.com/Olivier7355/boulder-dash)
+- This is a reinforcement learning project using an existing version of Boulder Dash
+- Original creator of this Boulder Dash game is made by Olivier Charles, GIT:[Olivier Charles Boulder Dash](https://github.com/Olivier7355/boulder-dash)

 # Boulder Dash (PyGame)